Heat (Kelly Clarkson song): Live performances

 Clarkson recorded a live performance of "Heat" in 2017 as part of her "Nashville Sessions" series at the War Memorial Auditorium in Nashville, Tennessee, which was later released on July 11, 2018.
 She also filmed a live performance of the track at the "Rocking and Stockings" content series sponsored by American chain store Cracker Barrel to promote the album during the 2017 holiday season.
 Clarkson presented the song in a live television performance at The Today Show on June 8, 2018.
-She has then included it on a medley presentation at the 2018 Radio Disney Music Awards and has also performed the track at the Macy's 4th of July Fireworks Spectacular holiday special on July 4, 2018.
+She has then included it on a medley presentation at the 2018 Radio Disney Music Awards and has also performed the track at the Macy's 4th of July Fireworks holiday special on July 4, 2018.
 On August 27, 2018, Clarkson opended the 2018 US Open, with a medley of her hits which included the song.
 Clarkson performed the song during the 92nd Annual Macy's Thanksgiving Day Parade on November 22, 2018.
 She broke Macy's tradition by singing the vocals live rather than lip syncing to the track.
 She also performed the song on The Voice on December 4, 2018, and on NBC's New Year's Eve.
-Clarkson was featured singing the song on episode 4 of The Morning Show which premiered on Apple TV+ on November 9, 2019.
+Clarkson was featured singing the song on the fourth episode of The Morning Show, which premiered on November 9, 2019.